 Determine the presence of any serious organic medical conditions that might cause or contribute to abnormal behavior or thought processes (e.g., hypoglycemia, meningitis, drug withdrawal, or other causes of delirium).

 If the behavior change is not due to an underlying medical condition, it is primarily psychiatric or functional, requiring a psychiatric diagnosis and assessment of the severity of the primary psychiatric problems.

 This chapter presents an overview of the care of adult patients with mental health disorders from ED entry to departure—triage, patient and staff safety, medical and psychiatric evaluation, admission and disposition decisions, and the care of patients with prolonged ED stays.
 Diagnostic criteria of the psychiatric disorders are summarized.
 Behavioral and psychiatric disorders in children are discussed in Chapter 142.

-Paramedics or police often provide advance notice to the ED, especially of the severely agitated patient, so preparations can be made for patient arrival.
-The best preparation includes assembly of an ED "psychiatric code" team, designation of an appropriate ...
+Paramedics or police often provide advance notice to the ED, especially of the severely agitated patient, so preparations can be made ...